Dev10-sys/shinra-labs/replit.md

 - Dataset marketplace with ratings and reviews
 - Gamification system with leaderboards
 - Role-based dashboards (Freelancers vs Companies)
+- Google OAuth authentication (Sign in with Google)
 - Internationalization (English & Hindi)
 - Dark theme with glassmorphism design